davidfstr/tic-tac-idris/README.md

 I wrote it as an exercise for learning basic functionality in Idris.

-This program does not make much use of language facilities unique to dependently-typed programming languages or Idris, such as proof terms.
+This program does not make much use of language facilities unique to dependently-typed programming languages or Idris such as proof terms.
-As such, this tic-tac-toe implementation should be translated quite straightforwardly to another functional programming language such as Haskell.
+As such this tic-tac-toe implementation could be translated quite straightforwardly to another functional programming language such as Haskell.